Eunice Yang wants just two things in life: to win The Contest and to beat Thad Warfield.

 It’s a close race to the very end, when Eunice discovers that being a contender takes more than just brawn and brains—it takes heart—and there are some things more important than winning.

 This is a great coming of age story that anyone can enjoy.
-I got sucked in and couldn’t put it down. — Matthew
+I got sucked in and couldn’t put it down.
+You can see how the main character, Eunice, grows over the course of a year and how her ability to get along with other people develops.
+She is a very relatable character and I was rooting for her the whole time. — Matthew

 What an awesome book.
 I gave this book to my ten year-old niece, after checking out the synopsis and liking what I read about the story’s themes.
 To my complete surprise, my niece finished the book quickly, and was very excited to tell me about Eunice’s story. — Patrick